gnh1201/CatswordsTab/README.md

 ## Contact me
 - support@exts.kr
-- catswords@protonmail.com (if you send confidential contents to me)
+- catswords@protonmail.com (if you have to keep confidence)